Sangkyun-Kim15/Sangkyun-Kim15.github.io/_posts/2021-08-09-minesweeper.md

 - ai
 comments: false
 ---
 This was the project from CS440 Intro Artificial Intelligence.
-The goal was to creat a bot that can play minesweeper.
+The goal was to create a bot that can play minesweeper.

 ## Basic Agent
-* The baisc agent cannot infer.
+* The basic agent cannot infer.
 It only plays the safest moves possible
-* If no hidden cell can be idenrified as a mine or safe, it ramdoly pick a cell to reveal
+* If no hidden cell can be identified as a mine or safe, it randomly pick a cell to reveal

 ## Advances Agent
-* This bot was implented based on CSP(Constraint Satisfaction Problem)
+* This bot was implemented based on CSP(Constraint Satisfaction Problem)
-* Creating constraints as a equation and add, remove, or update constraints in knowledge
+* Creating constraints as an equation and adding, removing, or updating constraints in knowledge
 * Infer next step based on this knowledge
-* If no hidden cell can be idenrified as a mine or safe, it ramdoly pick a cell to reveal
+* If no hidden cell can be identified as a mine or safe, it randomly pick a cell to reveal

 ## Bonus Advances Agent
-* If no hidden cell can be idenrified as a mine or safe, it pick a cell to reveal based on probability
+* If no hidden cell can be identified as a mine or safe, it picks a cell to reveal based on probability
 * Calculate all the possible scenarios based on the knowledge by using combination and product
-* Compute the probability of each cell those in the equations in knowledge(number of cell showing up in the scenario / number of total scenario).
+* Compute the probability of each cell those in the equations in knowledge(number of cells showing up in the scenario/number of total scenario).

 ![](../assets/img/mine.png)